Dow, ChildFund launch artisans programme to bridge construction worker’s skills gap

 Speaking at a groundbreaking ceremony of a mini-innovation center at Kiambu’s Muguga Vocational Training Centre, Dow Chemical East Africa Managing Director Leonard Kareko said that the initiative is part of Dow’s ambition to build a talent pipeline through Science, Technology, Engineering and Math’s (STEM).

-Mr. Kareko also emphasized the importance of the initiative in ensuring Kenya’s ability to develop the artisans needed to successfully implement the country’s Strategic Infrastructure Projects under Vision 2030, which include the construction of roads, railways, ports, pipelines, schools, power plants, and other social and economic infrastructure.
+Mr. Kareko also emphasized the importance of the initiative in ensuring Kenya’s capacity to develop the artisans needed to successfully implement the country’s Strategic Infrastructure Projects under Vision 2030, including the construction of roads, railways, ports, pipelines, schools, power plants, and other social and economic infrastructure.

 Lauding the partnership’s strategic direction to promote artisanship as a career of choice to Kenya’s youth post-school education and training, ChildFund’s Program and Sponsorship Director Issa Kipera said: “We aim to use this TVET as a spark to help young people develop skills and resilience in construction so that they may improve not only their employment qualifications but also their self-reliance within the Kikuyu Sub-County and, in the not-too-distant future, across the country.”